 The first time a new parent goes to trim their baby’s nails can be surprisingly nerve-racking.
 You are using a cutting tool extremely close to tiny, wiggly fingers with delicate skin.
 Just the thought of accidentally cutting those fingers can make you shudder.
 Fortunately, there are a few strategies that can make this task a little easier.

 Many parents find it easiest to cut nails when their baby is asleep.
-That way, there is less change of wiggling and pulling.
+That way, there is less chance of wiggling and pulling.
 Gently press the pad of the finger away from the nail and cut along the curve of the finger.
 When trimming toes, cut the nail straight across to avoid ingrown nails.
 You can use an infant nail clipper or baby scissors.
-If nails need trimming while baby is awake, enlist the help of a friend to hold baby still while you get the job done.
+If nails need trimming while the baby is awake, enlist the help of a friend to hold the baby still while you get the job done.